bitweb-project/electrumxbte/docs/features.rst

 - aggressive caching and batching of DB writes
 - more compact and efficient representation of UTXOs, address index, and history.
-Electrum Server stores full transaction hash and height for each UTXO, and does the same in its pruned history.
-In contrast ElectrumX just stores the transaction number in the linear history of transactions.
-ElectrumX can determine block height from a simple binary search of tx counts stored on disk.
+ElectrumBte Server stores full transaction hash and height for each UTXO, and does the same in its pruned history.
+In contrast ElectrumXBTE just stores the transaction number in the linear history of transactions.
+ElectrumXBTE can determine block height from a simple binary search of tx counts stored on disk.
-  ElectrumX stores historical transaction hashes in a linear array on disk.
+  ElectrumXBTE stores historical transaction hashes in a linear array on disk.
 - placing static append-only metadata indexable by position on disk rather than in levelDB.
 It would be nice to do this for histories